santostmd/parallelism/notes/transactional_memory.md

 	- conflict is detected, but transactions are allowed to continue
 - Lazy detection of conflicts, but only against committed transactions
 	- One transaction may continue running even through another has committed a conflict update.
 Once such commit happens, the first transaction is doomed to abort and will be wasting its work.

+###What to do when two transactions conflict?

+Well, in this scenario you can:
+- Abort both transactions
+- Abort newest transaction
+- Abort older transaction
+- Abort the one that did less work

+It is also important to understand that differente aproaches offers different performance for different workloads.

 So, about this there is something important to retain: there are **read only** transactions and there are **update transactions**.
 A read only transaction is one which the write set has a size equals to zero ; otherwise is an update transaction.